 • Adult siblings or family members of individuals with developmental disabilities

-What is expected of participants?
+What is required of you?

-• Participate in all two‐day sessions and complete all homework assignments.
-Attendance at all sessions is required, from Friday at 12:30 p.m. to Saturday at 3pm.
-Only individuals selected to participate in the program will be able to attend (with supports as needed).
+• Attendance is required, from Friday at 12:30 p.m. to Saturday at 3pm.
+Only people selected to participate will be able to attend (with supports as needed).
 Aside from attendant care, additional family members and friends cannot attend sessions.

-• Arrange for any 1 on 1 support needed to participate, including arranging any training needed for caregivers to meet your support needs.
+• Arrange for any 1 on 1 support needed to attend, including arranging any training needed for caregivers to meet your support needs.
 Remember: support people are not Partners participants and should limit their role during the program to the direct supports of participants.

 Core Values